Origin of the Vijayanagara Empire: Telugu origin theory

 Historians such as Robert Sewell, Dallapiccola, M.H.
-Ramasarma, Y. Subbarayalu, N. Venkataramanayya and B. Suryanarain Rao have attested the Telugu origin of Vijayanagara empire.
+Ramasarma, Y. Subbarayalu, N. Venkataramanayya and B. Suryanarain Rao have attested the Telugu origin of Vijayanagara Empire.
 According to British traveler Francis Buchanan (1801), while on a visit to Beidur in Mysore (Karnataka), he was shown a Sanskrit book called Vidyaranya Sikka by a person called Ramappa Varmika.
 The book mentioned that the founders of Vijayanagara were Harihara and Bukka, and that they were guards of the treasury of the Kakatiya King Prataparudra of Warangal.
 The brothers met a spiritual teacher called Vidyaranya, the sage of Sringeri monastery, who guided them to establish the Kingdom of Vijayanagara to safeguard the Hindu religion.
 This was in 1336 and Harihara was made first king of the fledgling empire.
-Robert Sewell considered various such theories and concluded that Harihara and Bukka were treasury officers of Kuruba caste, in the court of Warangal, the capital of the (Kakatiya dynasty).
+Robert Sewell considered various such theories and concluded that Harihara and Bukka were treasury officers, in the court of Warangal, the capital of the (Kakatiya dynasty).
 Mansel Longworth Dames, a scholar of Portuguese language, in the translation of the Book of Duarte Barbosa attests that Sangama dynasty was of Kuruba origin.
 The Delhi Sultan who captured and converted the brothers to Islam, sent them back to put down the rebellion of Hoysala king.
 They succeeded in suppressing the rebellion but laid foundation of an independent kingdom at the behest of Vidyaranya.

 Historians Venkataramanayya and Ramasarma supported the conclusions of Sewell based on his research and the information provided by the Sanskrit and Kannada treatises such as Vidyaranya Kalajnana (in Sanskrit), Vidyaranya Vrittanta, Rajakalanirnaya, Piramahasamhiti and Sivatatva Ratnakara (all in Kannada).
 According to the scholar Suryanarain Rao, who described seven traditional accounts of the origin of Harihara and Bukka, five were inclined towards a Telugu origin of the founding kings.
 According to Sreenivasa Rao, the Telugu identity of Hakka and Bukka and their devotion to the goddess Bhuvaneswari is also established.
-According to Subbarayalu, indirect evidences such as the employment of predominantly Telugu Nayaks (Kamma, Balija, Velama and Reddy people) for revenue collection throughout the empire also supported their Telugu affinity.
+According to Subbarayalu, indirect evidences such as the employment of predominantly Telugu Nayaks (Kamma, Balija, Boya, Velama and Reddy people) for revenue collection throughout the empire also supported their Telugu affinity.